LBNL-ETA/MSWH/paper.md

 We developed and implemented simplified fast performing energy balance based models.
 We connected the models into two preconfigured solar water heating systems that are provided with MSWH software:

-* Solar thermal collector, hot water thermal storage tank, with a selection of backups: gas storage water heater or an instantaneous gas water heater
+* Solar thermal collector, hot water thermal storage tank, with a selection of backups: gas storage water heater or an instantaneous gas water heater.
-* Photovoltaic panel, heat pump water heater hot water thermal storage tank, with an electric resistance water heater as backup
+* Photovoltaic panel, heat pump water heater hot water thermal storage tank, with an electric resistance water heater as backup.

 We built a simple simulation solver that uses explicit forward Euler method to solve the balance equations in each simulation time-step.